intel/llvm/sycl/doc/design/DeviceGlobal.md

 If the variable is decorated with the `device_image_scope` property, the variable's value exists directly in the device code module, not in a USM buffer.
-The runtime first uses the variable's unique string identifier to see if there is a `pi_program` that contains the variable.
-If there is more than one such `pi_program`, the runtime diagnoses an error by throwing `errc::invalid`.
-If there is no such `pi_program`, the runtime scans all "SYCL/device globals" property sets to find the device code module that contains this variable and uses its normal mechanism for creating a `pi_program` from this device code module.
+The runtime first uses the variable's unique string identifier to see if there is a `ur_program_handle_t that contains the variable.
+If there is more than one such program handle, the runtime diagnoses an error by throwing `errc::invalid`.
+If there is no such program handle, the runtime scans all "SYCL/device globals" property sets to find the device code module that contains this variable and uses its normal mechanism for creating a `ur_program_handle_t` from this device code module.
 (The algorithm for creating device code modules in the `sycl-post-link` tool ensures that there will be no more than one module that contains the variable.)
-Finally, the runtime uses the new [PI interface][7] to copy to or from the contents of the variable in this `pi_program`.
+Finally, the runtime uses the new [UR interface][7] to copy to or from the contents of the variable in this program.

 It is possible that a device global variable with `device_image_scope` is not referenced by _any_ kernel, in which case the variable's unique string will not